MSU-Libraries/kube-doc/README.md

             path: /mnt/node_path
 ```

+#### Type: Local PersistantVolume
-local persistantvolume: works similar to hostPath, except K8s will always reschedule the same pod to the same node,
+Works similar to `hostPath` volumes, except Kubernetes will always reschedule the same pod
-meaning the data will always be persitant (but if the node is unavailable, the pod will be offline)
+onto the same node.
+This means the data will always be persitant to that pid.
+Of course when the
+node is unavailable, the pod will be offline.
 ```yaml
 apiVersion: storage.k8s.io/v1
 kind: StorageClass